-With regard to the assessment of impacts, the document is limited to the extent that an estimation of costs for all three options was provided by ENTSOG members only.
-As part of the consultation process, stakeholders were also requested to provide an indication of costs but all respondents unanimously felt that they were unable to do so (either estimated or actual) and therefore it is acknowledged that as a result, the assessment of costs is limited.
+With regard to the assessment of impacts associated with each of the identified options, the document is limited to the extent that an estimation of costs for all three options was provided by ENTSOG members only.
+As part of the consultation process on the initial draft TAR NC, stakeholders were also requested to provide an indication of costs of harmonisation of the tariff setting year but all respondents unanimously felt that they were unable to do so (either estimated or actual) and therefore it is acknowledged that as a result, the assessment of costs is limited.
 Nonetheless, it does provide an overall indication of the perceived costs and impacts for TSOs, DSOs, NRAs, Storage Operators and Shippers.